GoogleCloudPlatform/openjdk-runtime/README.md

 $ cd openjdk8
 $ mvn clean install
 ```
-The resulting image is called openjdk8:8-jre
+The resulting image is called openjdk

 ## The Default Entry Point
 The default entrypoint will print the JDK version: